 Inhalation may occur when working with volatile materials without appropriate engineering controls, work practices, and/or PPE.

-Reduce your Risk of Exposure through Injection:
+Reduce your risk of exposure through inhalation by:

 Ingestion

-Reduce your Risk of Exposure through Ingestion:
+Reduce your risk of exposure through ingestion by:

 - In the event of accidental ingestion, seek medical care for instructions